-In this approach, five different techniques were used which helps to regular monitoring and detection of oil spills in the ocean.
+In this approach, four different techniques were used which helps to regular monitoring and detection of oil spills in the ocean.
 This research work is carried out using SAR RADARSAT-2 image.
 This technique examined SAR image to find structure of the oil spill with levels of gray corresponding to less damp / most damped area of sea surface roughness.
 Radar images confirmed grey level mask containing structure of the slick in Gulf of Mexico.
 Oil spill happened on 27 April 2010 where crude oil spread in 49,500 km2 across 19,112 square miles in Gulf of Mexico.
 As we know oil spill is one of the biggest issue in marine environment.
-Here five algorithms are applied to find out pattern, dark patches and tracking of oil spill with low time complexity in the given ENVISAT ASAR images.
+Here four algorithms are applied to find out pattern, dark patches and tracking of oil spill with low time complexity in the given ENVISAT ASAR images.
 In this research different days images has been taken for regular monitor and observe occurrence of oil spill in ocean.
 For detection of oil spill incidence angle with HH polarization is suitable for research.
 According to HH polarization and incidence angles it helps to reduce noise which is created during bad weather conditions.
 For detection of spill ASAR width increase to 300km- 350km.
 Advance synthetic aperture radar provide high level of sensor images.
 Figure-3 indicates spills with patterns, dark patches, oil spill tracking and surrounding area of the images.
 To determine positive and negative pattern it compared with neighborhood pixels.
-In this paper after comparing five algorithms, it define expectation maximization is more convenient and good for oil spill detection because in ASAR images it slowly varies gray level point based on image location and positions which help to monitor and detect oil spill region in fast way with low time complexity based on different weather condition.
+In this paper after comparing four algorithms, it define expectation maximization techniques is more convenient and good for oil spill detection because in ASAR images it slowly varies gray level point based on image location and positions which help to monitor and detect oil spill region in fast way with low time complexity based on different weather condition.
+Expectation maximization algorithm is used to determine maximum likelihood parameter of statistical model.
+It works as iterative model to find maximum posteriori (MAP) of parameters, which depends upon unobserved latent variable.
+For example it helps to find missing values exist on object which can be predicted using formula.
+Expectation maximization likelihood requires derivation of function with respect to unknown values of object with latent variables and parameters.